 Spiritual grounding has become more important than ever in our busy, fast-paced, and often chaotic lives.
 Most people live in urban, concrete jungles, away from nature, surrounded by distractions.
 Their minds are preoccupied with worries and concerns, and they quickly get ungrounded and out of balance.

-Grounding can help us get out of our heads and reestablish a harmonious flow of energy between the mind, body, and spirit.
+Spiritual grounding can help us get out of our heads and reestablish a harmonious flow of energy between the mind, body, and spirit.
 Grounding is not some tree-hugger lingo or New Age buzzword – it’s a scientific process that reconfigures your personal frequency to match Earth by balancing the electrical and magnetic energies within you.

 Grounding is an essential component of the manifestation process.
-It allows us to become better attuned to messages from our higher self, as well as messages, signs, and synchronicities from a higher realm which will push us to take inspired action.
+It allows us to become better attuned to messages from our higher self, as well as signs, and synchronicities from a higher realm which will push us to take inspired action.
 In a practical sense, grounding gives us the mental resources to take our ideas and make them a reality.

 Besides connecting with nature and practicing yoga, you can do several things to get grounded: consume earthy food and drink, wear certain stones and symbols, engage in physical activity, meditate and working on your root chakra, wear earthy colors, or burn candles and incense with grounding scents like sage, pine, cedarwood, etc.